Previous year: 2023/24

 Course Overview

-In the summer semester of 2023/2024, the lectures take place in the lecture room S10 each Thrusday at 2 p.m.
+In the summer semester of the academic year 2024/2025, the lectures take place in the lecture room S7 every Monday at 2 p.m.
 The lectures are taught either in English or in Czech (depending on the preference of the enrolled students).
 The supplementary study materials are typically provided in English.

 This web site serves as the primary source of information about the course.
 Urgent matters might be also announced via e-mails (sent to the e-mail addresses registered in SIS).
 For technical and organizational inquiries, please create an issue in the GitLab forum.
 It is also possible to subscribe to the notifications of this course repository and follow the questions asked by others.